w33ts/dank-memer-wiki/Bot-features/Currency-Commands/Advancements/Upgrades.md

 </center>

 ## More Pets {: #MorePets}
-The More Pets upgrade is an upgrade for the <a href="/Bot-features/Currency-Commands/Pets" target="_blank">pets command</a>, and is (so far) the only recurring upgrade that you can buy multiple times.
+The More Pets upgrade is an upgrade for the <a href="/Bot-features/Currency-Commands/Pets" target="_blank">pets command</a>, and you can buy multiple times.
 For each purchase of this upgrade in <a href="/Bot-features/Currency-Commands/Advancements/Upgrades" target="_blank">/advancements upgrades</a>, you increase your maximum number of pets slots by one.

-The upgrade only increases the max *possible* slots, and your previous pets still have to be level 30 or prestiged in order for the slot to be open.
+The upgrade only increases the max *possible* slots, and any baby pets you own will fill these slots if they weren't already in a possible slot.

 Without the upgrade, the base amount of pet slots is 5 slots + 1 space only a baby pet can fill.
 With the upgarde, the total possible slots for all pets increase to 25.

 <br>
 <center>
 <img src="/bot-features/upgrades/more_pets.png" alt="more pets." width="340" height="500">